 Promote U.S. – Argentine Shared Values

 - Projects that promote U.S. culture, including music, history, sports, education, or the learning/teaching of English.

 - Activities, workshops, and speaker programs that strengthen U.S.-Argentine ties and increase mutual understanding between the people of the United States and Argentina.

 - Projects that foster entrepreneurship, innovation, U.S. business, and the protection of Intellectual Property Rights.

 Reinforce Democracy, Freedom, and Transparency

 - Programs that promote good governance, open data, and more transparent democratic institutions.

-- Projects that support human rights, racial/ethnic equality, gender equality, women’s empowerment, diversity and social inclusion as part of a strong civil society.
+- Projects that support human rights, racial/ethnic equality, gender equality, women’s empowerment, diversity, accessibility, and social inclusion as part of a strong civil society.